ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part1.md

 - 1X [Raspberry Pi imaging Utility](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/)

 #### Disclaimer: Any brands I mention in this blog post series are not monetised.
-I do this for the love of tech and sharing with others.
+I do this for the greater good and because I love it!